 Diet for gastric sleeve

-Gastric sleeve surgery is one of the bariatric surgeries that help patients with obesity to lose weight.
-This surgery minimizes the size of the stomach to limit the food intake.
+Gastric sleeve surgery is one of the bariatric surgeries that help patients with obesity lose weight.
+This surgery minimizes the size of the stomach to limit food intake.
 However, a good diet plays a crucial role in gaining good results.
-Gastric sleeve diet plays a big part in both weight loss and healing.
+The gastric sleeve diet plays a big part in both weight loss and healing.
 Diet should start a few weeks before the surgery.

 Preparing for the surgery